Oaklight/ToolRegistry/docs/source/index.md

     Explains how to use ToolRegistry with OpenAI API through function calling.

   - [**MCP Tool Usage**](mcp)
-    Guides on integrating MCP (Modular Component Protocol) with ToolRegistry to register and call MCP tools.
+    Guides on integrating MCP (Model Context Protocol) with ToolRegistry to register and call MCP tools.

   - [**OpenAPI Integration**](openapi)
     Guides on integrating OpenAPI specifications with ToolRegistry to register and call OpenAPI tools.